youweichen0208/YC-Tech-Blog/src/backend/spring.md

   - Ensures that the object is fully initialized before use.
   - Well-suited for mandatory dependencies
   - always recommended
+- Doesn't override the setter property
+- create new instance if any modication occurs.

 ## 2. Setter-Based Dependency Injection: